mickjc750/str/README.md

 ## Explanation:
 	void* app_data;
  The address of the strbuf_allocator_t is passed to the allocator.
-If the allocator requires access to some implementation specific data to work (such as in the case of a temporary allocator), then *app_data may be used to pass this.
+If the allocator requires access to some implementation specific data to work (such as in the case of a temporary allocator), then *app_data may provide the address of this.

 &nbsp;